petrugio/traveldestinations/README.md

 ## Responsive Design

-I was able to make the website responsive by using a variety of methods.
+I was able to make the website responsive by using a combitation of CSS display:
+  - Grid
+  - Flexbox
+  - Inline

  The screen sizes, which I implemented, allow the site to adapt to various user screens, starting from 320px and up to 1080p (1920x1080px).

 [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was the tool I used to make the site responsive.